webstylestory/figolia/README.md

     FIREBASE_INSTANCE=CHANGE_ME FIREBASE_SECRET=CHANGE_ME ALGOLIA_APP_ID=CHANGE_ME \
     ALGOLIA_API_KEY=CHANGE_ME DEBUG=quiet npm test

-*Note: The tests are pretty slow, because they wait for all Algolia write and indexing operations to finish in order to validate the results*
+Note: The tests are pretty slow, because they wait for all Algolia write and indexing operations to finish in order to validate the results.
+You can speed up your testing of a specific file by appending its name to the command line:

+    FIREBASE_INSTANCE=CHANGE_ME FIREBASE_SECRET=CHANGE_ME ALGOLIA_APP_ID=CHANGE_ME \
+    ALGOLIA_API_KEY=CHANGE_ME DEBUG=quiet npm test ./test/testfile.spec.js

 *Note bis: although the server can work with a read-only access to Firebase, the tests cannot, because they have to write fixture data, hence the need for a full Firebase